brandonbrown/DWA/ClassContent/Module-2-Pitch/Milestone-1.md

 #### 8. Stand Ups

 Each week you are expected to deliver a series of stand up posts to FSO.
-This week, your initial post will include your follow up steps for research, rapid prototyping, documentation creation, and project management information such as links to a GitHub repo and a Trello board.
+This week, your initial post will include your follow up steps for research, rapid prototyping, documentation creation, and project management information such as links to a GitHub repo with filed issues and/or a Trello board.
 Your second submission should reflect on your pitch, feedback you've received, and how overall progress of this Discovery phase is proceeding.